-I know that this decision isn’t easy.
-I know that you’re considering either delaying your move or accepting temporary renters to help wait out the cold months and guide your property into the traditional moving season of the warmer months.
+I know this decision isn’t easy.
+Perhaps you're considering either delaying your move or accepting temporary renters to help wait out the cold months and guide your property into the traditional moving season of the warmer months.
 This decision rests firmly in your hands, though.

 Just because waiting out the cold is the right decision for other people doesn’t mean it’s necessarily right for your military family.
 To help you make that decision, I’ve included a pros and cons list as a template to help you start.